McCarthy Tétrault: History

-In 1916, the firm was split into two.
-D'Alton McCarthy Jr's son D'Alton Lally McCarthy (1870–1963), and two nephews Leighton McCarthy (1869-1952) and Frank McCarthy (1883-1963) formed McCarthy & McCarthy, while the second generation Oslers and many of its corporate partners formed Osler Hoskin & Harcourt.
+In 1916, the firm split into two practices.
+D'Alton Lally McCarthy, Leighton McCarthy and Frank McCarthy formed McCarthy & McCarthy, while other partners continued as Osler, Hoskin & Harcourt.

-In 1990, McCarthy Tétrault was created through the merger McCarthy & McCarthy of Toronto, Clarkson Tétrault of Montreal, Shrum Liddle & Hebenton of Vancouver, and Black & Company of Calgary.
-This merger was initially denied by the Law Society of Alberta, which enacted rules designed to stop it.
-The rules prohibited members from entering into a partnership with anyone who was not a resident of Alberta, and prohibited members from being partners of more than one firm.
-This rule was challenged as being contrary to the mobility rights protected by the Charter of Rights and Freedoms.
-In the resulting court case, Black v.
-Law Society of Alberta, the Supreme Court of Canada struck down the rules.
-The subsequent merger made McCarthy Tétrault Canada's first national law firm.
+McCarthy Tétrault was formed in 1990 through the merger of McCarthy & McCarthy of Toronto, Clarkson Tétrault of Montréal, Shrum Liddle & Hebenton of Vancouver, and Black & Company of Calgary.
+The Alberta aspect of the merger was affected by rules of the Law Society of Alberta that restricted partnerships with lawyers outside the province and membership in more than one firm.
+In Black v.
+Law Society of Alberta, the Supreme Court of Canada found those restrictions inconsistent with mobility rights under the Canadian Charter of Rights and Freedoms.
+The decision helped clear the way for national law-firm partnerships in Canada.